Why Does God Allow Death and Suffering?

-'How can you believe in a God who allows endless death and suffering in this world?'
+How can you believe in a God who allows endless death and suffering in this world?'

-When you watch the news, it can be quite depressing hearing of accidents, robbery, gunfire, prostitution and drugs etc..., or how about a miscarried baby or an aborted one?
+    When you watch the news, it can be quite depressing hearing of accidents, robbery, gunfire, prostitution, drugs, etc.

     How about a sexual molestation in a church or an untimely death in the family?

     If so many innocent people are allowed to suffer, how can they believe God has love, compassion and cares for them when all they see is darkness, misery and suffering around them?